RootRez/publisher-api-docs/reservation.md

 | limit  | int | no | 100 | Limits the result set |
 | page  | int | no | 1 | For paging through results |

+The response will be an array of objects.
+[See response](samples/property/property-available-verbosity-3.json).